sgeorgakis/aggregator/README.md

 The `Apache Cassandra` instance is available at port `9042`.

 2. To start the `kafka-consumer` module, run the `start-consumer.sh` script located in the `bin` folder.
-The consumer expects an `Apache Cassandra` and a `Apache Kafka` instances to be available at ports `9042` and `9092` respectively.
+The consumer expects an `Apache Cassandra` and a `Apache Kafka` instance to be available at ports `9042` and `9092` respectively.
 The module will also bind the `8080` port.

 3. To start the `thrift-server` module, run the `start-server.sh` script located in the `bin` folder.
-The server expects an `Apache Kafka` instance to be available at port `9092`, although it will not fail to start if there is not.
+The server expects an `Apache Kafka` instance to be available at port `9092`, although it will not fail to start if that is not the case.
 The module will bind the `9090` port.

 4. To start the`thrift-client` module, run the `start-client.sh` script located in the `bin` folder.